 5. Robotic Process Automation

-Robotic Process Automation (RPA) can be seen as the easiest gateway for AI into project management.
-RPA is a form of business process automation that deploys metaphorical ‘bots’ to perform specific tasks through a defined set of instructions.
-These instructions are typically limited to frameworks built on ‘if, when, else’ statements to complete tasks.
+Robotic Process Automation (RPA) might be viewed as the most logical use of AI in project management.
+RPA is a business process automation that deploys metaphorical ‘bots’ to complete tasks by following a defined set of instructions.
+These instructions are typically limited to frameworks built on ‘if, when, or else’ statements to complete tasks.

 RPA is currently already taking over many menial administrative tasks of project managers from invoice approvals to reporting.
-This will significantly lift the load off project managers and allow them to focus on more important value-adding activities such as early brainstorming, communication and strategic planning.
-At its current state, RPA has already impacted 21% of organisations and is slated to make moderate to high future impact on 62% of organisations.
+This will significantly reduce the load of project managers, thereby giving them more time to spend on value-adding activities.
+At its current state, RPA has already impacted 21% of organisations, and is expected to impact 62% of organisations in the future.

 What does AI in project management look like?